woleet/woleet-weblibs/README.md

 This repository contains the sources code of **Woleet web libraries**.
 These libraries can be used in any web application to:
-- verify the proof of existence and get the timestamp of any data anchored in the Bitcoin blockchain by Woleet or by any third party using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible anchoring receipts,
+- verify the proof of existence and retrieve the timestamp of any data anchored in the Bitcoin blockchain by Woleet or by any third party using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible anchoring receipts,
-- verify the proof of signature, get the signature timestamp and verify the signee identity of any data anchored in the Bitcoin blockchain by Woleet (using signature anchoring, which is an extension of the Chainpoint 1.0 format)
+- verify the proof of signature, retrieve the signature timestamp and verify the signee identity of any data signed and anchored in the Bitcoin blockchain by Woleet (using signature anchoring, which is an extension of the Chainpoint 1.0 format)
 - compute the SHA256 hash of any file (even larger than 50MB).

 Note that these libraries don't rely on the Woleet API (except **`woleet.verify.WoleetDAB`**,